084e0d1c/pead-accrual/README.md

 2. Price data
 3. Estimates data

-Feel free to clone the repo and conduct your own investigation! :smile:
+Feel free to clone/branch the repo and conduct your own investigation! :smile:

+## Future Developments
+I'll be continually updating more code to investigate more anomalies found by researchers.
+So if you're interested, you could check in again in a couple of weeks/months.
+Cheers!

 ## Appendix A
 Notable missing tickers - GOOGL, FB, AAPL, MSFT. <br>